 PrEP 101 (CDC) – This illustrated, easy-to-read fact sheet provides basic information about PrEP for consumers.
 The first page is in English and the second is in Spanish.

 PrEP vs. PEP (HIVinfo) – This infographic provides a side-by-side comparison of the differences between PrEP and post-exposure prophylaxis (PEP) for preventing HIV infection.
 Also available in Spanish.

 Monitoring Selected National HIV Prevention and Care Objectives by Using HIV Surveillance Data United States and 6 Dependent Areas, 2019 (CDC) – This report presents the results of focused analyses of U.S. HIV surveillance data to measure progress toward ending the HIV epidemic.
-It includes information on the use of PrEP, the stage of HIV disease at time of diagnosis, linkage to HIV medical care, viral suppression, prevalence-based HIV care continuum, HIV deaths and survival, and perinatal HIV infections.
+It includes information on PrEP coverage in the 50 states and District of Columbia, as well as breakdowns in PrEP use by sex at birth, age, and race/ethnicity.